When you live in the country it is easy to find God’s creation. If you live in the city it is a little more challenging.

 - As you stand by a tree, imagine the huge root system below.
 Most trees have a root system the same size or larger than what you see above ground.
 Thank the Lord for the fact that those roots keep the trees from toppling over on you.
 The Bible talks about our spiritual roots and how they need to go deep so that our faith does not topple and fall.

 - Watch documentaries about nature.
 I have seen this one more than once.
-I always come away with such awe and wonder for our amazing God and His design.
+I always come away with such awe and wonder for God’s creation.

 - Watch movies about nature.
 This is one of my favorites and is based on a true story.